openedx/open-edx-proposals/oeps/oep-0005/decisions/0004-To-Make-Or-Not-To-Make.rst

 Context
 -------

-For Decentralized Devstack, a common interface for is necessary to enable an OpenedX Developer to add contributions to the many back-end services in Open edX codebase.
+For Decentralized Devstack, a common interface is necessary to enable an OpenedX Developer to add contributions to the many back-end services in Open edX codebase.

-..
-Note:: This ADR's scope is very limited to developer facing make interface for docker and does not address questions on other make interfaces.
+.. note:: This ADR's scope is very limited to developer facing make interface for docker and does not address questions on other make interfaces.

-..
-Note:: This decision has a shelf life of the enterprise-catalog prototype and will be reevaluated as we continue testing decentralized devstack.
+.. note:: This decision has a shelf life of the enterprise-catalog prototype and will be reevaluated as we continue testing decentralized devstack.

 The current devstack wraps some common docker-compose commands with make targets.